Shura Council of Benghazi Revolutionaries: Benghazi Defense Brigades

 Formed in June 2016 to take control of Bengazi and protect the Shura Council from the Libyan National Army, the Benghazi Defence Brigades (BDB) included various Libya Dawn militias and was organized under the banner of Saddiq Al-Ghariyani.
 It pledged to support the Government of National Accord (GNA).
 The GNA members are ambivalent about the BDB with some calling for it to be demarcated as a "terrorist organization".
-It certaining has links with the jihadist militias, and is apparently opposed to the Presidential Council of the GNA, while at the same time working under Mahdi Al-Barghathi, the Defence Minister of the GNA.
+It certainly has links with the jihadist militias, and is apparently opposed to the Presidential Council of the GNA, while at the same time working under Mahdi Al-Barghathi, the Defence Minister of the GNA.

 Primarily the Benghazi Defence Brigades (BDB) were involved with the defense of Benghazi against both ISIS and the Libyan National Army (LNA), where they lost to the LNA.
 They were also involved in the 2016 offensive against ISIL's stronghold in Sirte, and occupied Ben Jawad and Nufliya on behalf of the GNA, but they withdrew when the LNA advanced into those towns.
 The BDB were apparently responsible for shooting down a French helicopter that the GNA said was violating Libyan sovereignty.
 The French denied retaliating with airstrikes against the BDB.

-The BDB are headquartered at Al Jufra Air Base, along with other GNA forces, and were attacked there by the LNA in December 2016.
+The BDB was headquartered at Al Jufra Air Base, along with other GNA forces, and were attacked there by the LNA in December 2016.